tangy1227/CSE6242ProjectPublic/README.md

 * Update the `self.apikey` variable in `Musixmatch.__init__()` in `CODE/visualization/load_lyrics.py`

 ### Install required packages
-* Open a terminal window, and navigate to the top-level project directory.
+* Mac/Linux users: Open a terminal window, and navigate to the top-level project directory.
+Windows users: Run commands in in Anaconda Prompt instead.
 * Create a conda environment with all required packages by running:
 ```bash
 conda create --name 6242_env python=3.8
 conda activate 6242_env
 pip install -r requirements.txt
 ```
-(note that an anaconda installation is a prerequisite here)
+Note that an anaconda installation is a prerequisite here.
+If required, Anaconda can be obtained from https://www.anaconda.com/download/.
+Click the Download button corresponding to your operating system.

-For Windows users, download anaconda from https://www.anaconda.com/download/ and click the Download button with the Windows icon.
-Run the commands below in an Anaconda Prompt instead of a Windows Terminal Prompt.

 ### Run the tool!
 In the same terminal window, run: